cheshire137/project-pull-mover/README.md

 # project-pull-mover

 Script to change the status of a pull request in a GitHub project.
+On macOS, when the script is run and any pull requests have their project status changed, a desktop notification will appear with the count of how many PRs were moved.

 ## How to use